This phrase is used to describe things that are abundant in quantity and/or very cheap; something that’s easily acquired.

 - I was at a family reunion and everyone was so happy to see each other.
 Hugs were a dime a dozen everywhere you looked.

-Tip: There are plenty more common phrases on here for you to read about.
-Use the menu at the top to find them.
+Tip: There are plenty more of common English phrases on here, hundreds of them even!
+To find them, just use the menu at the top.